-Scheduled tours are held each Monday during the summer (2014 dates have not yet been set).
-Each week of the 2013 season was devoted to one of the topics below.
+Scheduled tours are held each Monday during the summer at 10:30am until about 11:30am from May 26 until September 22.
+Each week is devoted to one of the topics below.
 Meet in front of the Nature Center (930 Horse Cove Road).

 What’s in a Name?

-Tour the garden and learn how certain plants got their names.
-From names based on morphological characteristics to the people that named them, this tour will cover it all.
+Tour Dates: May 26; July 7; Aug.
+18. Learn how certain plants got their names – from names based on morphological characteristics to the people that named them, this tour will cover it all.
 It’s also kid friendly.

 Tour Dates: June 9; July 21; Sept.
 1. The Garden is filled with notable plants of the southern Appalachians.
-We will learn about the importance of some of these plants in an historical context.
-Which plants are important for their uses and which became famous for their discoverers?
-This tour is more suitable for an older audience.
+Which plants are important for their uses?
+Which are famous for their discoverers?
+Find out on this tour, which is for an older audience.

-Are you fascinated by the thought of meat-eating plants?
-Learn the eating habits and trapping methods of southern Appalachian carnivorous plants, where you can find them, and why they are important in their habitats.
-This tour is very kid friendly.
+Tour Dates: June 16; July 28; Sept.
+8. Learn the eating habits and trapping methods of southern Appalachian carnivorous plants, where you can find them, and why they are important.
+Very kid friendly.

 Deadly Plants and Folklore.